getlarge/node-red-bridge/README.md

 Edit node-red-bridge.json, then

 ```
-pm2 start node-red-bridge.json
+npm run start:local
 ```

-If you want autorestart
+If you want to autorestart node-red

 ```
 pm2 save